aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 ### Overview

+Agile satcom imposes substantial networking requirements.
+Demodulating a satcom RF waveform and transforming it into digitized intermediate frequency (DigIF) streams produces approximately a 1:20 expansion in data rate.
+That is, 100 MHz of RF bandwidth equates to 2 Gbps of DigIF data, assuming an 8-bit sample rate.
+It is important to select a cloud compute instance type with sufficient network bandwidth.
+An Amazon EC2 F2.48xlarge instance with eight FPGAs and 100 Gbps of network throughput could accommodate approximately 4 GHz of RF spectrum, split across eight or more channels.

 In the [associated blog post](https://aws.amazon.com/blogs/publicsector/agile-satellite-communication-ground-systems-with-amazon-ec2-f2-fpga-solutions/), we use the Custom Logic Streaming Data Engine (CL_SDE) example to generate traffic.
 A [packet generator-responder topology](https://github.com/aws/aws-fpga/blob/f2/sdk/apps/virtual-ethernet/doc/Virtual_Ethernet_Application_Guide.md#packetgen-dual-instance-loopback) with two EC2 instances is also supported, which includes the Elastic Network Adapter (ENA) offload functionality to provide the full end-to-end functionality that [DPDK](https://www.dpdk.org/) offers.
 It, too, leverages CL_SDE, so this is a foundational step you'll need to take to work with DPDK on F2.